Epicodus-Curriculum/intro-full-stack/2_0_git.md

 “Changes to be committed” (circled in blue) means that these changes (now in green) are ready to be included the next time we take a snapshot of our project.
-That snapshot will be preserved in our project’s history as a **commit.** We can revisit any previous **commits** as we please.
+That snapshot will be preserved in our project's history as a **commit.** We can revisit any previous **commits** as we please.

 We’ll make a commit in just a moment but first a little more information about status lifecycle: